anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw6.md

 * Next create the `total_population(zips)` function, which takes in your list of `ZipCode`s and returns the total population of the state, which should be 5,534,466 based on this data.
 You can call this from `main` to make sure you are getting the right answer.

-* Next create the `total_area(zips)` function, which takes in your list of `ZipCode`s and returns the total area of the state **in square miles** (convert from square meters to square miles).
-It should be around 82,458.
+* Next create the `total_area(zips)` function, which takes in your list of `ZipCode`s and returns the total area of the state **in square miles** (convert from square meters to square miles) and rounded to the nearest whole number.
+It should be 82,458.
 (It’s not totally consistent with statistics you may find on the web, probably because portions of the state are outside of any zip code, but I’m not 100% sure!)

 ### Visualization
 Finally, it's time to make a cool visualization of this data!